David LarsenPh.D., MPH

 Zika virus is one of the many diseases transmitted by the Aedes aegypti mosquito; others include dengue, yellow fever and chikungunya.
 Without effective interventions to control the mosquito these diseases are endemic in areas with Ae. aegypti habitat.
 We have developed novel control devices for the Ae. aegypti and are testing the impact that they have on the mosquito population in Ecuador.
-Dr. David Larsen is the primary investigator.
+Professor David Larsen is the primary investigator.

 Malaria control consists of killing mosquitos and providing medicine to treat or prevent parasite infections.
 We are aiming to accelerate toward malaria eradication by better understanding intervention delivery and impact.
 Our malaria research projects consist of improving the delivery of indoor residual spray by using real-time mapping and targeting based upon risk maps of mosquito habitat; understanding the interplay between food security, malaria control with insecticide treated mosquito nets, and fishing; and developing novel case investigation strategies to interrupt malaria transmission in areas pursuing elimination.
-Dr. David Larsen is the primary investigator.
+Professor David Larsen is the primary investigator.

 End Open Defecation

 Approximately one billion people throughout the world have no access to toilets or latrines.
 Without access to sanitation facilities, open defecation facilitates transmission of fecal-oral pathogens such as diarrheal disease and intestinal parasites.
 These pathogens kill more than 1.5 million children worldwide annually, and cause developmental and cognitive delays in children who survive.
 This research projects highlights the impact of open defecation on maternal and child health and the impact that various interventions have on sanitation access.
-Dr. David Larsen is the primary investigator.
+Professor David Larsen is the primary investigator.

 Understanding the Impact of Community Violence from Public Health Perspectives